DalalAryan/DalalAryan.github.io/_pages/miscellaneous.md

 Recently, I have been learning *Feather: Draw in 3D*.
 I saw a YouTube video on it and found it quite interesting that I can bring my boring 2D sketches of Formula 1 cars to life.
 Turns out, drawing in 3D is as hard as it sounds :/

 I am an avid enjoyer of [www.sudoku.com](www.sudoku.com).
-I unlocked the *Extreme* level on the Sudoku app on 06/05/2025 (that's July, 05; yes, I have to conform to the American date system).
+I unlocked the *Extreme* level on the Sudoku app on 07/05/2025 (that's July 05; yes, I have to conform to the American date system).

 Friends
 ------